-BAFF (B-cell activating factor) is expressed as a type II membrane protein on various cell types including monocytes, dendritic cells and bone marrow stromal cells and is a member of the tumor necrosis factor (TNF) ligand family.
+BAFF (B-cell activating factor) is expressed as a type II membrane protein on various cell types including monocytes, dendritic cells and bone marrow stromal cells and is a member of the tumor necrosis factor (TNF) superfamily.

 Read all details below including Quick Specs.